KristianColville1/raza-noodles/README.md

 <summary>Thank you page</summary>
 <br>

 After the user submits a message through the dummy form to Raza Noodles on the contact page a new internal page opens presenting the illusion that the user is still on the same page.

-It gives the user a response telling them to check their emails and also to say thank you.
-It has a second option to return to the home page right below the thank you message.
+- It gives the user a response telling them to check their emails and also to say thank you.

+- It has a second option to return to the home page right below the thank you message.

 The message on the thank you page is misleading, according to my sources, because it does not send a message to the user's email address.
 I'd want to stress out that this isn't a genuine restaurant, and the feature isn't entirely functional without the assistance of perhaps a robot or a server.
-If I had more time to finish it, I might have tried to figure out how to make this feature function.
+If I had more time to finish it, I might have figured out how to make this feature function.
 This project's scope does not include it.

-It is, at the very least, a pleasant feature that is just cosmetic but gives the site a more legitimate appearance.
+- It is, at the very least, a pleasant feature that is just cosmetic but gives the site a more legitimate appearance for the user.

 ![Thank you page](/assets/images/features/thank-you-page.png)